Integrated Resource Plan

 Additionally, governing boards of consumer-owned utilities shall encourage participation of its consumers in development of the plans and progress reports and approve the plans and progress reports after it has provided public notice and hearing.

-The 2025 IRP process is now underway.
+The 2025 IRP process has been completed.
 The IRP outlines the sources of power needed to supply PUD customers through 2034.
 It describes the mix of resources from generation, conservation and efficiency and demand response that will meet current and projected needs at the lowest reasonable cost and risk to the utility and its customer-owners.
 The 2025 IRP will be submitted to the Washington State Department of Commerce by the September 1, 2026 deadline.
-Presentations from the public process will be linked below.
+Presentations from the public process are linked below.